aaalvik/VisAST/README.md

 * Imperative language
 * No type checking
-* All values are immutable
+* All values are immutable, like in haskell.
+You can set a variable that exists to something else, but this will be a new copy, not altering the variable in an outer scope.
 * Static scoping
 * Higher order functions
-* Only integer types
+* Only integer and function types

 There is no type safety here, but the purpose of this project was to visualize parse trees and step-by-step evaluation, so that was not a priority.